Israel Defense Tech Ecosystem

 Evidence Signals

-View sourceIsraeli Defense Ministry invested NIS 1.2 billion in defense-tech startups, with MAFAT for Startups portfolio doubling to over 300 companies in two years.
-Small and medium-sized companies signed contracts worth hundreds of millions each.
+View sourceIsraeli government and Defense Ministry invested NIS 1.2 billion in startups, with small/medium companies securing contracts worth hundreds of millions.

 View source